bizta/PowerBIProjects/Demo_01/README.md

 # DEMO 01
-This is a demo Power BI project for sales office.
+This is a demo Power BI project for a sales office.

 The models here are
 a) Sales